What Does a Fractional CFO Do in the First 90 Days?

 A fractional CFO is not simply there to produce better reports.

-Their role is to help you:
+Their role is to help directors:

-- Understand your business more clearly
+- Understand business performance more clearly

-- Make better decisions
+- Make better commercial decisions

 - Improve profitability